zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - `zowe.setup.security.groups.stc` is the group for Zowe started tasks.
 This configuration is optional.
 Default value is `ZWEADMIN`.
 - `zowe.setup.security.groups.sysProg` is system programmer user ID/group.
 This configuration is optional.
 Default value is `ZWEADMIN`.
 - `zowe.setup.security.users.zowe` is the userid for Zowe started task.
 This configuration is optional.
 Default value is `ZWESVUSR`.
-- `zowe.setup.security.users.xmem` is userid for xmem started task.
+- `zowe.setup.security.users.zis` is userid for ZIS started task.
 This configuration is optional.
 Default value is `ZWESIUSR`.
-- `zowe.setup.security.users.aux` is userid for xmem AUX started task.
-This configuration is optional.
-Default value is `ZWESIUSR`.
 - `zowe.setup.security.stcs.zowe` is Zowe started task name.
 This configuration is optional.
 Default value is `ZWESLSTC`.
-- `zowe.setup.security.stcs.xmem` is xmem started task name.
+- `zowe.setup.security.stcs.zis` is ZIS started task name.
 This configuration is optional.
 Default value is `ZWESISTC`.
-- `zowe.setup.security.stcs.aux` is xmem AUX started task name.
+- `zowe.setup.security.stcs.aux` is ZIS AUX started task name.
 This configuration is optional.
 Default value is `ZWESASTC`.

 - `zowe.setup.certificate.type` is the type of certificate.
 Valid values are `PKCS1` (USS keystore) or `JCERACFKS` (z/OS keyring).
 - `zowe.setup.certificate.dname` is the distinguished name of the certificate.
 You can define `caCommonName`, `commonName`, `orgUnit`, `org`, `locality`, `state`, and / or `country`.
 These configurations are optional.